 - Lulu xPress – A taste of our upcoming design updates, Lulu xPress allows you to upload a file and order printed copies using our new book creation process.

-- Shopify® eCommerce App – Using the newest and best eCommerce technology, Lulu is able to offer a way to create and sell your books from your own website with ease.
+- Shopify® eCommerce App – Using the newest and best eCommerce technology, Lulu can offer a way to create and sell your books from your own website with ease.